maazjes/upcycle/README.md

-Initialized expo app with typescript and eslint // 3 hours Added a very basic profile page to frontend // 2 hours Added express backend with eslint and typescript // 2 hours Added login system to backend and an endpoint for image uploads to amazon aws.
+Added a very basic profile page to frontend // 2 hours Added express backend with eslint and typescript // 2 hours Added login system to backend and an endpoint for image uploads to amazon aws.
 Started making a new post form to frontend. // 6 hours